emergent-design/libpsinc/README.md

     //image contains the frame you just captured.
     //Do with it what you will.
   }

+  protected void OnError(string error)
+  {
+    //A transfer error occurred.
+If you're interested
+    //in seeing what it was, log or output the error.
   }

+}
 ```

-Remember to dispose the Acquirer when you've finished with it.
-Acquirer runs a capture thread constantly once it's initialised.
-If you don't wish to stream data all the time, simply pause the Acquirer and resume it when you want to capture another frame.
+Remember to dispose the Camera when you've finished with it.
+Camera runs a capture thread constantly once it's initialised.
+If you don't wish to stream data all the time, simply pause the Camera and resume it when you want to capture another frame.

 ## Features ##